razzlepdx/100-days-of-code/logv2.md

 # 100 Days Of Code - Log

+### Day 06: September 28, 2017

+**Today's Progress:** Read 2 chapters of Grokking Algorithms, and went to class to get started on group projects.

+**Thoughts:** Excited to start building an app that connects non-profits with volunteers.

 ### Day 5: September 27, 2017

 **Today's Progress:** Worked on Khan Academy for 1 hour today.
 Completed the RNA-Transcription problem in javascript and got a start on simple-cipher.
 Read the introduction to Eloquent JS.
 Read Grokking Algorithms and implemented quicksort in python.
 Created a repo on Github to hold my developer dashboard!